polterguy/phosphorusfive/README.md

 The above list might seem overwhelming, especially when you couple it with Hyperlisp (a new concept), p5 expressions (a new concept) and p5.lambda (a new concept) - But really, these are only optional plugins, which you do not have to use, unless you wish.
-If you want to, you could create your web app, entirely in ASP.NET and C#, and add up for instance only p5.ajax, to have a Web Forms based Ajax control library, and nothing else.
+If you want to, you could create your web app, entirely in ASP.NET and C#, and add up for instance only p5.ajax, to have a Web Forms based Ajax control library.
-Then you could start incorporating Active Events in your project, when you feel for it, for then to add one plugin at the time, as you feel for it.
-Slowly building up knowledge about how P5 works.
+Then you could start incorporating Active Events in your project, when you feel for it, for then to add one plugin at the time.
+Slowly building up knowhow about how P5 works.

 But of course, the most benefit will be aquired, if you go "all in", and entirely develop your apps in Hyperlisp and p5.lambda, using p5.web, and p5.ajax, combined with all other plugins of P5.
 Even possibly also using the CMS, which is a part of the "front-end" parts, called "System42".